lexctk/FormGenerator-Angular/src/assets/README.md

 * How are question **description** and question **label** used?

 * Are child questions always dependent on checkbox/dropdown/radio questions?
 Or can they also depend on text questions?
 Change **question_dependency_answer** to number, representing the answer index

+* What user information do we get when we log in?
+Is there an API?